-Attribute Meaning Antenna Gain Only displayed for a Connectorized ODU.
+Attribute Meaning Antenna Gain Only displayed for a Connectorized ODU, or a Connectorized+Integrated ODU where Anntena Selection is set to Connectorized .
 Gain of the external antenna.
-Cable Loss Only displayed for a Connectorized ODU.
+Cable Loss Only displayed for a Connectorized ODU, or a Connectorized+Integrated ODU where Anntena Selection is set to Connectorized .
 Loss in the ODU-antenna RF cable.
 If there is a significant difference in length of the RF cables for the two antenna ports, then the average value should be entered.
-Transmitter Channels Only displayed when the Transmitter Channels Control attribute is enabled (see Webpage Properties page on page 6-73).
+Transmitter Channels Only displayed when the Transmitter Channels Control attribute is enabled (see Webpage Properties page on page 6-76).
 H and V: The ODU transmits on Horizontal and Vertical polarisation H Only: The ODU transmits on Horizontal polarisation (or at the H output of a Connectorized unit) only.
 V Only: The ODU transmits on Vertical polarisation (or at the V output of a Connectorized unit) only.
 Note Operation using a single polarisation cannot provide polarisation diversity or polarisation multiplexing.
 This will reduce availability in non-line-of-sight paths and will reduce capacity in line-of-sight or near-line-of-sight paths.
 Maximum Transmit Power The maximum power (dBm) at which the unit will transmit, configurable in steps of 1 dB.
 Its maximum value is controlled by the combination of the selected Regulatory Band, Bandwidth and (for connectorized units) Antenna Gain and Cable Loss.
 Set this attribute to the value specified in the installation report (LINKPlanner).
 Note Maximum Transmit Power is the maximum combined power for the normal case where H and V channels operate together.
 When Transmitter Channels is set to H Only or V Only, the maximum transmitted power will be 3 dB lower than the configured Maximum Transmit Power.
 EIRP Only displayed when the ODU is connectorized.
 Effective Isotropic Radiated Power (EIRP) describes the strength of the radio signal leaving the wireless unit.
 Use it to verify that the link configuration (Max Transmit Power, Antenna Gain and Cable Loss) does not exceed any applicable regulatory limit.
 Read only.
 ATPC Peer Rx Max Power ATPC maximum receive power level at the remote ODU.
 In a radar avoidance area this is calculated by the software and cannot be changed.
 In a non-radar avoidance area this can be set manually.